Click the Info button in any font tile to see detailed information about that font.

 Connect Fonts lets you keep several font versions and differentiates them using Font Sense.
 This means you can keep a specific version for a client or for documents that you don’t have time to update immediately.

-Font Sense is unique to each font.
+Font Sense ID: Font Sense ID is a number that is unique to each font.
 Extensis derives this value from information in the font itself.
 Extensis plug-ins add this information to a document’s metadata for each font used in the document.
 The Font Sense ID is more accurate than the PostScript name at identifying the exact fonts in use.

-The Libraries list shows all the libraries that include this font.
+Libraries List: This shows all the libraries that include this font.

 Tags: A word or phrase assigned to a font to describe it, link it to other fonts, and make it easier to locate using search tools.
 You can add tags to fonts that denote a project name, client, owner, or even a description that you feel more accurately describes the font.
 You can add as many tags as you want to a font.